OmarErak/CLAD/README.md

 # CLAD
-Contrastive Learning Adversarial Disentanglement for Task Oriented Communications
+Contrastive Learning and Adversarial Disentanglement for Task Oriented Communications